 Is acid reflux common?

 40% of the population has acid reflux at some point in their lives.
-However, it is those patients where it is persistent and recurrent that it starts to lead to other problems and impact on their day to day lives.
-The modern western lifestyle, day-to-day stresses, irregular eating and bad sleeping habits are all contributors.
-Being overweight also makes heartburn worse and when it does occur in this group it tends to be more damaging.
+But when it’s persistent and recurrent, it can lead to other problems and impact patients’ day-to-day lives.
+Our modern lifestyle, with its daily stresses, irregular eating and bad sleeping habits, all contribute.
+Being overweight also makes symptoms worse and tends to be more damaging.

-If a patient is suffering from a cough or voice loss because of their heartburn then surgery will prevent further deterioration of the voice or lungs that can result from the reflux.
+Finally, if you are suffering from a cough or voice loss because of your heartburn, surgery may be recommended to prevent further deterioration of the voice or lungs.

-What can a patient expect from a consultation with you?
+What can I expect from a consultation with you?